-Switchgrass produced the highest yields, with almost 6 tons/acre on the sand site under fertilized conditions, and almost 7 tons/acre on the clay site (Fig. 1).
-Tall fescue yielded reasonably well on both sites if fertilized with commercial fertilizer.
-Reed canarygrass was relatively low yielding on both sites, and very low yielding if commercial N fertilizer was not applied.
+Switchgrass once again produced the highest yields, with 5.4 tons/acre on the sand site under fertilized conditions (Fig. 1), and 6.0 tons/acre on the clay site (Fig. 2).
+Switchgrass yields were slightly less in 2011 compared to 2010.
+Tall fescue yielded higher than reed canarygrass on the sandy soil, but lower than reed canarygrass on the clay soil.
+Both cool-season grasses were very low yielding if commercial N fertilizer was not applied.